Daniel-KM/Omeka-S-module-Privacy/README.md

 The [Topics API] is not a web standard because it is rejected by privacy supporters like Mozilla (Firefox) and Apple (Safari), but supported by Google and implemented in Chrome and derivative browsers, mainly Microsoft Edge.

+**Remember**: the only difference between Google (the same for Facebook, Microsoft, Apple, etc.) and any hacker on the web is the fact that you checked a box (or not) to agree CGU (regularly updated without your real consent) some years ago when you installed it.

 Note on the module and privacy
 ------------------------------